-Windows Autopatch doesn't support device emulators that don't generate Serial number, Model and Manufacturer.
-Devices that use a non-supported device emulator fail the Intune or Cloud-Attached pre-requisite check.
+Windows Autopatch doesn't support device emulators that don't generate the serial number, model and manufacturer information.
+Devices that use a non-supported device emulator fail the Intune or Cloud-Attached prerequisite check.
 Additionally, devices with duplicated serial numbers will fail to register with Windows Autopatch.

 For more information, see Windows Autopatch Prerequisites.

-About the Ready, Not ready and Not registered tabs
+About the Registered, Not ready and Not registered tabs

 Windows Autopatch has three tabs within its device blade.
-Each tab is designed to provide a different set of device readiness status so IT admin knows where to go to monitor, and troubleshoot potential device health issues.
+Each tab is designed to provide a different set of device readiness statuses so the IT admin knows where to go to monitor, and fix potential device health issues.